ronpicard/ubuntu-router/README.md

 How:
     1. Install linux subsystem Windows 10
-    ...*1.
-Control Panel -> Programs -> Turn Windows Features on or off -> Windows Subsystem for Linux ...*2.
+       - a.
+Control Panel -> Programs -> Turn Windows Features on or off -> Windows Subsystem for Linux
+       - b.
 Go to microsoft store, seach Linux, and install Ubuntu
     2. Install ansible
         a.
 Go to command prompt, type bash
         b. sudo -s